Electrolytic capacitor: Reliability (failure rate)

-Aluminum electrolytic capacitors do not use a specification in "% per 1000 h at 85 °C and UR".
-They use the FIT specification with 40 °C and 0.5 UR as reference conditions.
-Aluminum electrolytic capacitors are very reliable components.
+Aluminium electrolytic capacitors do not use a specification in "% per 1000 h at 85 °C and UR".
+They use the FIT specification with 40 °C and 0.5 UR as reference conditions. aluminium electrolytic capacitors are very reliable components.
 Published figures show for low voltage types (6.3…160 V) FIT rates in the range of 1 to 20 FIT and for high voltage types (>160 …550 V) FIT rates in the range of 20 to 200 FIT.
-Field failure rates for aluminum e-caps are in the range of 0.5 to 20 FIT.
+Field failure rates for aluminium e-caps are in the range of 0.5 to 20 FIT.

-The published figures show that both tantalum and aluminum capacitor types are reliable components, comparable with other electronic components and achieving safe operation for decades under normal conditions.
+The published figures show that both tantalum and aluminium capacitor types are reliable components, comparable with other electronic components and achieving safe operation for decades under normal conditions.
 But a great difference exists in the case of wear-out failures.
 Electrolytic capacitors with non-solid electrolyte, have a limited period of constant random failures up to the point when wear-out failures begin.
-The constant random failure rate period corresponds to the lifetime or service life of “wet” aluminum electrolytic capacitors.
+The constant random failure rate period corresponds to the lifetime or service life of “wet” aluminium electrolytic capacitors.

 Lifetime

-The lifetime, service life, load life or useful life of electrolytic capacitors is a special characteristic of non-solid aluminum electrolytic capacitors, whose liquid electrolyte can evaporate over time.
+The lifetime, service life, load life or useful life of electrolytic capacitors is a special characteristic of non-solid aluminium electrolytic capacitors, whose liquid electrolyte can evaporate over time.
 Lowering the electrolyte level affects the electrical parameters of the capacitors.
 The capacitance decreases and the impedance and ESR increase with decreasing amounts of electrolyte.
 This very slow electrolyte drying-out depends on the temperature, the applied ripple current load, and the applied voltage.
 The lower these parameters compared to their maximum values, the longer the capacitor's “life”.
 The “end of life” point is defined by the appearance of wear-out failures or degradation failures when either capacitance, impedance, ESR or leakage current exceed their specified change limits.

 The lifetime is a specification of a collection of tested capacitors and delivers an expectation of the behavior of similar types.
 This lifetime definition corresponds to the time of the constant random failure rate in the bathtub curve.

 But even after exceeding the specified limits and the capacitors having reached their “end of life”, the electronic circuit is not in immediate danger; only the functionality of the capacitors is reduced.
 With today's high levels of purity in the manufacture of electrolytic capacitors it is not to be expected that short circuits occur after the end-of-life-point with progressive evaporation combined with parameter degradation.

-The lifetime of non-solid aluminum electrolytic capacitors is specified in terms of “hours per temperature", like "2,000h/105 °C".
+The lifetime of non-solid aluminium electrolytic capacitors is specified in terms of “hours per temperature", like "2,000h/105 °C".
 With this specification the lifetime at operational conditions can be estimated by special formulas or graphs specified in the data sheets of serious manufacturers.
 They use different ways for specification, some give special formulas, others specify their e-caps lifetime calculation with graphs that consider the influence of applied voltage.
 The basic principle for calculating the time under operational conditions is the so-called “10-degree-rule”.